schmoelder/diss/doc/01_introduction/00_index.md

 The term *chromatography* was first used by Russian botanist Michail Tswett in the early 1900s to describe a method he developed for separating and analyzing chlorophyll extracts dissolved in organic solvents.
 When passing samples through a column packed with inulin, he observed that the mixture would separate into distinct colored bands which could be collected at the column outlet.
-He postulated that the separation is based on the ability of the dissolved components to physically interact with the immobilized inulin particles causing it to be retained longer on the column {cite}`Tswett1906`.
+He postulated that the separation is based on the ability of the dissolved components to physically interact with the immobilized inulin particles causing them to be retained longer on the column {cite}`Tswett1906`.

 However, the nonlinear effects inherent to these interactions, as well as the lack of sophisticated detectors posed difficulties in understanding and controlling the separation process.
 Furthermore, the technique initially suffered from low productivities — the ratio of purified product to the amount of packing material required — which made its application very inefficient and expensive.
-For these reasons, chromatography was not widely adapted until almost three decades later when Tswett's works were rediscovered and established as a preparative separation method for a broad spectrum of chemical compounds {cite}`Guiochon2006`.
+For these reasons, chromatography was not widely adapted until almost three decades later when Tswett's work was rediscovered and established as a preparative separation method for a broad spectrum of chemical compounds {cite}`Guiochon2006`.

 Since then, the technique and our understanding thereof have continuously been evolved and extended.
 Already early on, efforts to improve the process performance led to creative solutions in the process design.
 For example, when the method was applied on a large scale to purify rare earth materials required for nuclear research in the 1940s, cascading multi-column operations were considered to improve throughput.
 Furthermore, the buffer composition was taken into account to minimize the use of expensive chemicals while still ensuring a suitable pH for the separation {cite}`Spedding1947`.
-In the 1970s, when the oil industry started using chromatography for hydrocarbons, the bigger production scales led to the development of continuous operating concepts like simulated moving bed (SMB) which could operate at much higher productivities than conventional batch elution processes.
+In the 1960s, when the oil industry started using chromatography for hydrocarbons, the bigger production scales led to the development of continuous operating concepts like simulated moving bed (SMB) which could operate at much higher productivities than conventional batch elution processes {cite}`SchmidtTraub2020`.
 This was accompanied by theoretical modeling and advancements in numerical process simulation which are a prerequisite for better understanding the inherent complex process dynamics and for rigorous process design and optimization.
 Simultaneously, the advancements in material sciences meant that highly selective adsorbents could be manufactured which opened the doors to applications in the biopharmaceutical industry, a trend which continues to this day {cite}`SchmidtTraub2020`.

 Today, the technique is widely used, as many different adsorbents can be combined with a broad range of solvents.
-It has applications in performing complex separations in the biopharmaceutical industry, where there are stringent purity requirements and regulatory compliance, including Good Manufacturing Practice (GMP).
-Additionally, the technique is employed in the purification of basic bulk chemicals on a multi-ton scale.
+It is employed in the purification of basic bulk chemicals on a multi-ton scale.
 This includes the preparative separation of petrochemical isomers and sugars, as well as the purification of essential chemicals such as amino acids and pharmaceuticals {cite}`SchmidtTraub2020`.
+In addition, it has many applications in performing complex separations in the biopharmaceutical industry, where there are stringent requirements regarding purity and regulatory compliance.

 % Operating Concepts
 Most process-scale chromatographic separations are performed using a single column.
 In conventional elution mode, small amounts of the mixture are injected periodically onto the chromatographic column and the mixture components elute as separated peaks from its outlet.
-However, as previously hinted at, many advanced operating modes exist that can outperform conventional batch chromatography in terms of productivity, solvent consumption, and recovery yield.
+However, as previously mentioned, many advanced operating modes exist that can outperform conventional batch chromatography in terms of productivity, solvent consumption, and recovery yield.

 For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or steady-state recycling (SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
 If purity requirements are low, bypass streams can be advantageous {cite}`Siitonen2012`.
-Moreover, the use of multiple columns gives rise to various concepts ranging from clever series or parallel arrangements of columns {cite}`Ziomek2006,GarciaPalacios2009`, over pseudo-continuous processes, up to the many variants of the powerful continuous simulated moving bed (SMB) concept.
+Moreover, the use of multiple columns gives rise to various concepts ranging from serial or parallel arrangements of columns {cite}`Ziomek2006,GarciaPalacios2009`, over pseudo-continuous processes, up to the many variants of the powerful continuous SMB concept.
 More details on such advanced chromatographic operating modes are given in {numref}`chapter %s <chromtographic_principle>` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.

 % Challenges in Process Design
 Depending on the separation problem at hand, different operating concepts are better suited than others and the process selection usually involves a trade-off between multiple criteria.
 Simple systems are less expensive and more adaptable than complex multi-column systems which involve high capital investments.
 On the other hand, bigger, more complicated systems are often more robust in their operation and can lead to lower operating costs compared to single column processes.
-Another factor to consider is the distinctive startup behaviour of some operating concepts (see {numref}`chapter %s <stationarity>`) making them only viable for large separation campaigns where these losses can be absorbed {cite}`Rajendran2013`.
+Another factor to consider is the distinctive startup behavior of some operating concepts (see {numref}`chapter %s <stationarity>`) making them only viable for large separation campaigns where these losses can be absorbed {cite}`Rajendran2013`.
 This is to show that the selection of an appropriate operating mode is an important step in the design of the process.

 % Model-based design